The Pair I Wear

 I have a collection of illustrations and logo designs up for the month of January at Reset Mercantile in Dothan, Alabama.
 This footage was shot on January 6, 2023 by Ryan Mills for Big as Life Media.

-Some of these pieces are also available on Behance, but here are shots from the show.
+Some of these pieces are also available on Behance, but here’s the flyer from the show.

 Reset Mercantile is located at 2407 Montgomery Highway in Dothan, Alabama.
 The First Friday Art Crawl is January 6th, from 5-8pm, but my drawings are up until the end of the month, so come through if you’re in the area.